The Governing Body contact details are as follows:

 Ann Melville (Chair)

-Kate was Chair of the Heath Lane Academy LGB/RAB for two years after it opened in August 2016 and was previously a governor at William Bradford Academy for four years.
+Kate was Chair of the Heath Lane Academy LGB/RAB for two years after it opened in August 2016 and had previously been a governor at William Bradford Academy for four years.

 Kate has a background in Human Resources predominantly within the oil industry and subsequently combined general HR consultancy with Career Transition Management consultancy.

-Kate joined the Heath Lane Academy RAB to participate in the development of HLA as a successful academy, ensuring ongoing improvements in student outcomes particularly for key groups such as Disadvantaged/PP, SEND and the most able students.
+Kate joined the Heath Lane Academy RAB to participate in the development of Heath Lane Academy and The Nuneaton Academy, ensuring ongoing improvements in student outcomes particularly for key groups such as Disadvantaged/PP and students with SEND as well as the most able students.
 She is keen to see that all students are given every opportunity to gain the qualifications and skills they need to follow their chosen career path.

-Kate has experience in providing both effective support and challenge to the Principal and SLT, with specific skills in performance management and data monitoring.
-She is currently the link RAB Member for SEND students.
+Kate has experience in providing both effective support and challenge to the academies’ leadership teams, with specific skills in performance management and data monitoring.
+She is currently the link RAB Member for students with SEND.